 Please note that residents are not permitted to store bikes in their rooms as this inevitably causes damage to the walls and carpets.
-Bike racks are located in the lower level of Sorbara Hall, in the bike storage shed behind Kelly Library and as next to the South entrance of Elmsley Hall.
+Bike racks are located in the lower level of Sorbara Hall, and as next to the South entrance of Elmsley Hall.
 Please visit the Porter's Desk for access to the Bike Shed.